CarlieVanWyk/FinalYearProject/README.md

 # FinalYearProjects
-My final year in BIS Multimedia and the project we implemented.
+My final year in BIS Multimedia and the projects we implemented.